jcgregorio/blog/content/news/2020/05/hugo/index.md

 [Related Content](https://gohugo.io/content-management/related/) functionality builds easy navigation paths among related posts.
 My favorite of these was bringing together all of my entries that have [visualizations](/tags/visualization/).

+Oh, one more update about a footgun to avoid in the Ananke theme, it [blocks all indexing by search engines by default](https://github.com/budparr/gohugo-theme-ananke/issues/201).